 2. Face-to-face feedback goes a long way

 Slack is no place to carry out performance review, especially when it comes to software development since nuances get lost without body language and facial expressions.
 Your developers must understand the feedback they are given.
-Therefore, a software developer performance review should ideally be done face-to-face so you can discuss challenging points then and there.
+Therefore, a custom software developer performance review should ideally be done face-to-face so you can discuss challenging points then and there.

 3. Do the Preparation before-hand